 The State Board Supplemental Retirement Plans are financed on a pay-as-you-go basis.
-State Board makes direct payments to qualifying retirees when the retirement benefits provided by the fund sponsors do not meet the benefit goals, no assets are accumulated in trusts or equivalent arrangements.
+State Board makes direct payments to qualifying retirees when the retirement benefits provided by the fund sponsors do not meet the goals, no assets are accumulated in trusts or equivalent arrangements.
 Potential factors that may significantly affect trends in amounts reported include changes to the discount rate, salary growth and the variable income investment return.

 Effective fiscal year 2021, House Bill 1661 created dedicated funds to pay SRP benefits that mimic the trust arrangement for the rest of the state retirement systems.
 As a result, the plan, previously reported under GASB Statement No. 73 is now being reported under GASB Statement No. 68.
+In FY24 reporting for the SBRP plan changed a one-year lab between measurement and reporting.